Nicolassaint/ece-webapp-saint-chopin/README.md

   ![comment_modification](./Assets/comment_modification.png)

-  You can only change the content of your comment.
-When you click on the icon `Edit` you can change the content of your comment.
+   When you click on the icon `Edit` you can change the content of your comment with our WYSIWYG component.

   The source code of this feature is in [id.js](/Blog-ECE/pages/articles/[id].js)